side-wave1

 Besides medical treatment, maintaining a balanced diet, avoiding sun exposure, managing stress, exercising regularly, and avoiding known triggers can help manage symptoms.

-Although the exact cause is unclear, individuals with a family history of lupus or other autoimmune diseases may be at a higher risk.
+Although the exact cause is unclear, individuals with a family history of lupus or other auto-immune diseases may be at a higher risk.

 Yes, lupus can cause complications in pregnancy.
 It’s essential for women with lupus to consult with healthcare providers when planning for pregnancy.